 Beano Becomes Bingo

 When bingo reached America in the early twentieth century it was called Beano because dried beans were used to mark off the numbers and the person who got a full house shouted “Beano.”
 The game, which was immensely popular as a carnival game in Atlanta, was discovered by a toy merchant called Edwin S. Lowe, who had just established a brand new toy company that was not doing so well.
-The man who was conducting the game at the carnival told Lowe that he had come across the game in Germany, modified it slightly, and used it to make profits at the carnival.
+The man who was conducting the game at the carnival told Lowe that he had come across the game in Germany, modified it slightly, and used it to make net wins at the carnival.

 Lowe taught the game to his friends and noticed that they soon became huge fans of it.
 When one of his friends accidentally shouted “Bingo” instead of “Beano,” Lowe felt that he could market the game better if he called it Bingo.